-The trip to Carlisle takes you over the Settle & Carlisle railway to the ancient Border City, which dates back to Roman times, there is much to see and do.
-Highlights include the magnificent Castle founded in 1092 and Citadel built by Henry VIII.
+The trip to Carlisle takes you over the Settle & Carlisle Railway, featuring the famous Ribblehead Viaduct.
+The ancient Border City, which dates back to Roman times, offers visitors much to see and do.

 Founded 2,000 years ago on the banks of the River Dee, it is the most complete walled city in Britain with a 2 mile walkway around the city, plus 1000 year old cathedral and 700 year old Rows galleries where shopping is a double delight.

 Nestled under the dramatic ruins of Corfe Castle is one of the most beautiful villages in England.
 With breathtaking views across Purbeck, you can't fail to be captivated by these romantic castle ruins.